Guide to Creating Forms

 We, at Stackby, recently introduced Forms to our Layouts (other layouts include Grid, Kanban and Calendar).
-We believe forms are the most important elements to our workflow.
+We believe forms are the most important elements in our workflow.
 It helps us collect information, get responses, do surveys and much more.
-Regardless of the role -- Product Manager, Customer Support, UX Researcher, Creative Director or a Deal-Flow Analyst -- forms make everyone's life easier.
+Regardless of the role -- Product Manager, Customer Support, UX Researcher, Creative Director or a Deal-Flow Analyst --, forms make everyone's life easier.

 You have been asking us for Forms for some time now.
 We heard that and now, you can customize your own forms, the way you want on Stackby.

 With the Forms Layout, Stackby has taken another important step towards making Stackby the easiest work management platform for you.

 Everything on Stackby starts with the table and creating your form is no different.

 One of the benefits of creating forms on Stackby is that it links to the table.
 Simply create it at the table level and convert to a form layout.

 Each column headline is equal to one question on your form.
 Here is how to create questions for your form, once you have renamed your table -

 - Start adding in your questions as column name -- one question per column.
 Your column name (question) shouldn't exceed more than 425 characters.